Keiichi Sanada

 Keiichi Sanada (真田 圭一, Sanada Keiichi) is a Japanese professional shogi player ranked 8-dan.
 He is a former director of the Japan Shogi Association.

-Early life
+Early life and apprenticeship

 Sanada was born on October 6, 1972, in Yachiyo, Chiba.
 In 1985, he entered the Japan Shogi Association's apprentice school when he was twelve years old at the rank of 6-kyū as a student of shogi professional Shigeyuki Matsuda.
 He was promoted to the rank of 1-dan in 1988, and obtained full professional status and the rank of 4-dan in April 1992.

 Promotion history

 Sanada's promotion history is as follows: